pomponchik/escaping/README.md

 ## Decorator mode

-You can hang the `exception_escaping` decorator on any function, including a routine one.
+You can hang the `exception_escaping` decorator on any function, including a coroutine one.
 Exceptions that occur internally will be suppressed.

 An example with a regular function: